 A morphine addict is also more likely to commit crimes to support his or her habit.
 Even those people who started off with a legal morphine prescription will often engage in illegal activities to feed their habits.
 Drug-seeking behavior can encompass anything from forged prescriptions to prostitution to armed robbery.

-If morphine abuse has become a problem for you or someone you know, call our toll-free hotline at 1-800-928-9139 or fill out a contact form on our website to discuss your morphine addiction treatment options.
+If morphine abuse has become a problem for you or someone you know, call our toll-free hotline at 1-888-287-0471 Who Answers? or fill out a contact form on our website to discuss your morphine addiction treatment options.
 The call is confidential, and our advice is offered with no obligations.

 What are the Options for Morphine Detox?